Nitrate/Nitrate/docs/source/report_issue.rst

 Before you file an issue, a good practice is to search issues to see whether any others have same or similar problems.
-Avoid duplicated issues will always benifit users and developers.
+Avoid duplicated issues will always benefit users and developers.
 If there is, join the discussion, give your use cases or reproduce steps.

 We categorize issues into